How to Present a Concise Gospel Message

 We know how much God loves us, and we have put our trust in his love.
 God is love, and all who live in love live in God, and God lives in them.
 17 And as we live in God, our love grows more perfect.
 So we will not be afraid on the day of judgment, but we can face him with confidence because we live like Jesus here in this world.
 18 Such love has no fear, because perfect love expels all fear.
 If we are afraid, it is for fear of punishment, and this shows that we have not fully experienced his perfect love.
 1 John 4:16-18 (NLT)

-The more revelation we receive of God’s love for us, the greater our deliverance from guilt, shame, and fear, and the more our appreciation grows for the One who died to make all of this possible.
+The more revelation we receive of God’s love for us, the greater our experience of deliverance from guilt, shame, and fear, and the more our appreciation grows for the One who died to make all of this possible.

 We will be motivated to serve him from the heart with a desire to bring him joy and glory.
 Who would not choose to serve such a God?